sharadregoti/tyk-docs/tyk-docs/content/advanced-configuration/integrate/3rd-party-identity-providers/ldap.md

 ## Log into the Dashboard using LDAP

-This is an example of a TIB profile could be used to log a user into the Dashboard using an LDAP pass-through provider:
+This is an example of a TIB profile that could be used to log a user into the Dashboard using an LDAP pass-through provider:

 ```.json
 {